 Many clients think don't seem to place a lot of importance on the proposal phase of the relationship.
 While you think you're moving to the next stage in the sales process, they simply think they are being nice by agreeing to look over your suggestions.

-It's a waste of time for your team to spend their time creating marketing proposals for clients who are not qualified.
+It's a waste of time for your team to spend their time creating marketing proposal for clients who are not qualified.
 It's also wasteful to require your team to reinvent the process every time you need a formal agency proposal.
 And while we'd like to get rid of the proposal process, in most cases, it's just not possible.
 The practice is now ingrained in the courting phase between an agency and a client.

-You can, however, approach the proposal phase with a repeatable process to make things easier.
+You can, however, approach the marketing proposal phase with a repeatable process to make things easier.
 First, you need a way to qualify and uncover the needs of the client.
 Then, you need a pre-built marketing proposal template so you can get it over to the client as quickly as possible.
 If your new business person did his job, the client should be excited and ready to sign on the dotted line.

 If you're looking to learn how to write your marketing proposal template or need a refresh on your current document, use the below as guidance for putting together your proposal.
 As with most things related to the sales process, every client is different and these sections may or may not apply to your prospect's need.

 The cover page should simply be a visually appealing starting point for your proposal.
 You should feature your potential client’s brand on the cover.
 From the beginning, the proposal should show that this is about the client and his problems, not your firm.
 If your agency specializes in design or creative, make sure the cover page shows off your expertise in this area.